jvizueta/ai-cutomer-service/services/counter-agent/README.md

 # Counter Agent

 ## Introduction
+Counter Agent is a LangChain-based project that uses OpenAI for natural language processing and question answering.
 Counter Agent answers general questions related to the customer service

 ## Setup (Python Virtual Environment)